abc-rp/dob/README.md

 The draft DOB ontology documentation can be found [here](docs/ontology.md).
 The documentation provides an overview of the core vocabulary and property definitions used in the DOB platform as well as how they interact with existing established ontologies.

+## Supporting Ontologies

+This repository includes two supporting ontologies:

+* **[The Software Provenance Ontology (SOOP)](soop/)**, an extension of PROV-O for describing softare provenance and pipelines;
+* **[The Sensor Metadata and Deployment Ontology (SMD)](smd/)**, a lightweight extension of the Semantic Sensor Network Ontology (SSN) that provides a more robust framework for modelling sensor configurations and deployments.

+These ontologies were originally developed to support DOB but have since evolved to cover more general or reusable concepts.
+While they remain part of this repository for now, they are structured as independent ontologies and may be moved to separate repositories in the future.

+Each ontology has its own folder and namespace, and can be used independently or in combination with the main ontology, depending on the use case.

 ## Persistent Identifier

 We use the w3id.org service to provide a persistent identifier for the DOB platform.